oracle/python-cx_Oracle/doc/subscription.rst

 .. attribute:: Subscription.qos

-   This read-only attribute returns the qos used to register the subscription when it was created.
+   This read-only attribute returns the quality of service flags used to register the subscription when it was created.

 .. method:: Subscription.registerquery(statement, [args])